brainfoolong/brains-game-server-manager/README.md

+# Project discontinued
+I no longer work on this project because hard to solve problems.
+I keep it online for historical reasons.

 # Brains Game Server Manager
 Host your own linux game servers with ease.
 Don't hack in the command line anymore.
 Easy install, update, start, stop and monitor your servers in a comfortable webinterface, from any device.